 The fate of the dragons belonging to the Forsworn: in the Banishing of the Names, they were stripped of any means of identifying themselves—given names, nicknames, true names, titles, until they could not even make 'I' statements since these named themselves, nor could they be called dragons.
 Reduced to little more than animals, the spell obliterated everything that defined them as thinking creatures, until they descended into complete ignorance.
 As Arya herself says, "The experience was so disturbing, at least five of the thirteen, and several of the Forsworn, went mad as a result."

 The traitorous Winter Knight Lloyd Slate suffers a particularly gruesome example of this at the hands of Mab—he's entombed in ice, crucified on a tree of the same, until he's almost dead from frostbite and exhaustion... at which point Mab takes him out, feeds him, heals him, and takes him to bed with her, only to return him to his torture when he wakes up.
 Lea mentions the possibility that if Dresden continues to refuse the title of Winter Knight long enough Mab might kill Slate when he's completely and utterly broken... that is, when he's gone so completely insane that he starts to look forward to his crucifixion with joy because of the kindness Mab shows him after she takes him down.
-When he is seen before his death, he is a shell of the man he was, lacking his eyes, skeletal body, and his face covered in tattoos in various languages all meaning "traitor".
-His body is covered in scars and tattoos.
+When he is seen before his death, he is a shell of the man he was: eyeless, skeletal, scarred, and covered in tattoos in various languages all meaning "traitor".

 When Harry meets Titania after killing her daughter to save the world (not even Titania denies it was necessary) Titania states clearly that she can make all what Mab has done seem like a kindness compared to the horrors Titania can unleash.